-Despite careful screening and interviewing, evidence-based training and case management, and even intuition informed by long experience, there is a fair amount of luck involved in determining whether a relationship ends up among the half that flourish or the half that fail.
+My resolution for 2019 is to finally complete and submit my new book, tentatively titled “Rethinking Mentoring.”
+One thing I discuss is in the book is that, despite careful screening and interviewing, evidence-based training and case management, and even intuition informed by long experience, there is a fair amount of luck involved in determining whether a relationship ends up among those that flourish or the nearly half that fail!
 The stakes are high; so a growing number of studies have tried to discover additional indicators that might help us identify mentors and youth who will thrive, as well as those at high risk for early termination.
 Here are some key factors that matter.

 Child’s Interpersonal History

 Children and adolescents who have enjoyed healthy relationships with their parents may more easily be drawn to adults as role models and confidants.
 In such cases, the relationship may focus more on the acquisition of skills and the advancement of critical thinking than on emotional issues.
 Indeed, researchers have found that, compared with those who did not report having a natural mentor, adolescents with natural mentors recalled early relationships with their mothers as more accepting.
 This suggests that mentors may not entirely compensate for insecure family bonds.
 Instead, they may be beneficial as long as there is already a minimum level of support from at least one parent.